timgale/bskyb.github.io/external/_posts/2015-12-21-the-primary-need.markdown

 One of the first things to ask when approaching a problem is, _what is the user trying to achieve here?_ Closely followed by _how do they currently do this_ and _should they even need to do this?_

 The last question is particularly crucial when delivering functional online service.
-Putting the user in control doesn’t have to mean endless steps and choices.
+Putting the user in control doesn’t have to mean endless steps and decisions.
 More often than not, the less decisions the user needs to make, the better their experience.
+The theory here is that by reducing the number of potential interactions there is less pressure on the user when making a selection.
 Asking the right questions only when absolutely necessary has the potential for users to feel increased confidence in the services you provide.

 This all sounds great, but how do we arrive at the point at which we know what it is the user is looking to achieve, and what to ask of them in order to do so?